Castux/code-club/brainfuck/README.md

 - `bf.lua`: a barebones BF interpreter as a Lua module.
 Uses an infinite memory storage in both directions.
 Generates an error on integer underflows (trying to decrement 0).
 Additional command `?` prints the current state of the tape (positive indices only).
 - `hlbl.lua`: a "higher level" BF interpreter that supports named blocks of code and named variables (see tiers 1 and 2 below)
+- `opt-bf.lua`: an optimizing BF interpreter.
+It's particularly good at running the output of T4 (see below) by reducing standard "move a to b" loops to single instructions.
--    `interpreter`: a shell script to run either BF or HLBF:
+-    `interpreter`: a shell script to run either BF, HLBF or opt-bf:

-    > `Usage: ./interpreter source [-hl]`
+    > `Usage: ./interpreter source [-hl | -opt]`
 - `tier1.bf` and `tier2.bf`: examples files to run respectively with the BF or HLBF modules

-`bf.lua` and the interpreter require either Lua 5.2, Lua 5.3 or luajit.
+The modules and the interpreter require either Lua 5.2, Lua 5.3 or luajit.

 As a distinct subproject: